Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/concept-procedural-motion.md

 * Parent to another GameObject to make it move and rotate along with it.
 * Manipulate via a custom script to move and rotate it and control its lens.

-However, for more realistic results, you can add **procedural** behaviors and extensions to any Cinemachine Camera to make it dynamically move, shake, track targets, compose its own shots, respond to user inputs, move along a predefined path, react to external impulse signals, produce post-processing effects, and more.
+However, for more sophisticated results, you can add **procedural** behaviors and extensions to any Cinemachine Camera to make it dynamically move, shake, track targets, compose its own shots, respond to user inputs, move along a predefined path, react to external impulse signals, produce post-processing effects, and more.

 ## Procedural behaviors and extensions